mythril-forge/homebrew-spells/spells/cantrips/magic-stone.md

 ***0th-level transmutation***

-**Casting Time:** action
+**Casting Time:** bonus action

-**Duration:** 5 minutes
+**Duration:** indefinate

-**Range:** touch
+**Range:** self

 **Tags:** verbal, somatic, material

-**Material Components:** up to three stones
+**Material Components:** three stones

 ---

 ## Description
-You touch up to three stones and imbue them with magic.
+You touch three stones and imbue them with magic.
 A stone's magic lasts for the duration.
 You or someone else can take a stone and use it in a ranged weapon attack.
 If thrown, a stone acts as an improvised weapon.
-If used as ammunition, it can be used in a sling or a similar weapon that hurls stones.
-In either case, an attack with a magic stone has the following additional properties:
+If used as ammunition, it can be used normally in a sling or a similar weapon that hurls stones.
+In either case, an attack with a magic stone has the following properties:
 - A magic stone deals magical bludgeoning damage.
-- Attacks with a magic stone have a bonus to attack and damage rolls equal to half your spellcasting ability modifier (rounded up).
+- Attacks with a magic stone have a magical bonus to attack and damage rolls equal to half your spellcasting ability modifier (rounded down).

 The magic on a stone dissipates after it is used in an attack.

-The spell ends if
+The spell ends if you cast it again or if you choose to end it (no action required).

-If you cast this spell again, the spell ends on any pebbles still affected by your previous casting.

 ---

 **Classes:** druid, warlock, artificer

 **Sources:** XGE, page 160

+**Quality Assurance:** :star: personal pass